-The MSc Computer Science provides students with the opportunity to gain in-depth knowledge and skills in a range of advanced topics in computer science.
-A central theme of the programme is the development of mobile and distributed systems for innovative applications.
+The MSc Business Intelligence provides students with the opportunity to gain indepth knowledge and skills in a range of issues and concepts in Business Intelligence.
+A central theme of the programme is the extraction of information from stored data using a variety of techniques and software tools.

-The programme is designed for graduates in computer science or related areas, who wish to broaden and deepen their knowledge and learn about developments at the forefront of the subject.
-It provides a robust grounding in key principles and tools, together with a strong focus on industrial applications, and will provide a foundation for either further research or a career applying leading edge technology in industry.
+The programme is designed for graduates from relevant technological subject (such as Computer Science, Business Information Technology, as well as subjects areas where statistical analysis is a core subject) and who wish to explore and gain knowledge pertaining to business intelligence and learn about data analytics from a computing perspective.
+It provide a robust grounding in key principles and tools, together with a strong focus on industrial applications, and will provide a foundation for either further research or a career applying leading edge software analytics technology.

-In addition to mobile and distributed systems, the programme explores advanced issues in software development, web science and data mining.
-A key aspect of the programme philosophy is that the learning experience integrates use of major commercial software - Cisco (networks and distributed systems), SAS (data mining and business intelligence) - with investigation of the wider theoretical context.
+A key aspect of the programme philosophy is that the learning experience integrates use of major commercial software - SAS (data mining and business intelligence), Oracle Databases including the issues associated with distributed data systems.

 Students will also learn about the skills needed to become a successful entrepreneur in the IT sector.